 Russell Richie is a 6th year graduate student in the Developmental Psychology PhD program at UConn.
 He is interested in all things cognitive science and language, but particularly in language dynamics at various timescales: evolution, change, emergence, acquisition, and processing.
 In the Language Creation Lab, he studies the emergence of lexicons, using naturalistic data from Nicaragua, experiments at UCONN, and computational models.
 As a UConn Language Plasticity IGERT fellow, he also has a line of research into the character of prosodic representations and processing.
 He enjoys movies and TV, music and (choral) singing, and cooking.

-Deanna Gagne is a 4th year PhD student in Developmental Psychology.
-She graduated with a B.S. in ASL-English interpreting form Northeastern University in 2000, minoring in Psychology and Linguistics and received her M.A. in Developmental Psychology at the University of Connecticut in 2015.
+Deanna Gagne graduated with her PhD in Developmental Psychology from UConn in 2017.
+Previously, she graduated with a B.S. in ASL-English interpreting form Northeastern University in 2000, minoring in Psychology and Linguistics and received her M.A. in Developmental Psychology at the University of Connecticut in 2015.
 Her interests lie in the unique ways that sign languages and the individuals who use them can inform our knowledge of language and cognitive development.
 Her projects include investigations into the relationship between delayed, inconsistent or insufficient language exposure and cognitive abilities (such as story-telling, Theory of Mind, executive functioning, and number cognition), as well as the ways in which emerging sign languages can help us understand the emergence and evolution of all languages.
+Now a postdoctoral associate in the School of Education at Boston University working with Dr. Amy Lieberman, she continues exploring her interests by contributing to projects investigating the relationship between language acquisition and visual attention in deaf infants and children.

 Marcy Dicker received her BA in Early Childhood/Special Education from the University of Wisconsin – Madison and her MS in Deaf Education from Gallaudet University.
 She spent the first half of her career as a Family Educator and, eventually the Program Director for a Birth to 3 Program in a non-profit agency, serving children who are deaf, hard of hearing and deafblind and their families.
 She then took a position with the State of Wisconsin Department of Public Instruction an Administrator in 2003.
 There, she built and provided oversight for the state’s Outreach Program, supporting students ages birth to 21 who are deaf, hard of hearing and deafblind, their families and professionals and school districts serving those students.
 In 2016, she retired and moved to Connecticut, to be with her husband who had accepted a job at UConn.
 Marcy is thrilled to join the SLAM team because of her interest in the research that supports a deeper understanding of our students and best practices in Deaf Education.